Arnavion/libjass/README.md

 * ASS.dialogues is an array of Dialogue objects, each corresponding to a dialogue in the ASS file.
 These objects have a draw() method that returns a &lt;div&gt; containing the rendered subtitle line.

-* index.js uses information from the ASS object to build up a series of div elements around the video tag.
+* index.js initializes a default renderer that libjass ships with, the DefaultRenderer.
+This renderer uses information from the ASS object to build up a series of div elements around the video tag.
 There is a wrapper (#subs) containing div's corresponding to the 9 alignment directions, 9 for each layer in the ASS script. index.css contains styles for these div's to render them at the correct location.

-* It then listens for the video element's "timeupdate" event.
+* The renderer listens for the video element's "timeupdate" event.
 In the event handler, it determines the set of dialogues to be shown, calls draw() on each of them, and appendChild's the result into the appropriate layer+alignment div.
 It only does this if the dialogue has not already been drawn by a previous timeupdate.

-* index.js also contains code to change the size of the video based on user input, such as choosing a different resolution or clicking the browser's native fullscreen-video button.
-It demonstrates the API that should be called to tell the Dialogue objects to start drawing to the new size - ASS.scaleTo()
+* The default renderer handles resizing the video and subs when the user clicks the browser's native fullscreen-video button. index.js also contains code to change the size of the video based on user input.

-* Lastly, index.js contains an implementation of preloading all the fonts used in the ASS file.
-It matches the font names extracted from the script with URLs defined in fonts.css and XHR's the fonts.
+* Lastly, the renderer contains an implementation of preloading all the fonts used in the ASS file.
+It uses a map of font names to URLs provided by index.js - this map is contained in fonts.css in the form of @font-family rules.

 ### Can I contribute?